 Corporations use hierarchical power structures because they are designed to be hijacked by psychopathic personalities.
 The 'winners' are those who will do whatever it takes to take the power positions, in other words, the psychopaths.

 “You never change things by fighting against the existing gameworlds.
-You change things by building new gameworlds that make the existing gameworlds irrelevant.”
+You change things by building and inhabiting new gameworlds that make the existing gameworlds irrelevant.”

 It is time to build Grownesses instead of businesses.
 Can you do that?

 There are over 300 million Cultural Creatives waiting and ready for you to help them any way you can to navigate the transformational processes through the gap between the business gameworlds and the Growness gameworlds.

 Start and inhabit new gameworlds.
 Then it makes sense to abandon the old gameworlds.

 "Build it and they will come." (from the movie Field of Dreams with Kevin Kostner - watch it!)

 But if you do not build it, no one even has a chance to enter the new Growness gamespace.
 You can see this already.
 That probably makes it a job on your bench.

 Core Strategic Resources

 This is not a business, an NGO, an association, a worker-owned cooperative, a non-profit, a not-for-profit, a school, or a church.